 For some investors, ETFs can be an effective way to diversify their investments and gain exposure to overseas markets without some of the hassle that can be associated with international investing.
-That being said, one (relatively unavoidable) risk which can come with international investing is currency fluctuations – a rise or fall in the value of the Australian dollar can impact on the value of your investments and returns.
+That being said, one (relatively unavoidable) risk which can come with international investing is currency fluctuations.
+A rise or fall in the value of the Australian dollar can impact the value of your investments and returns.

 What is the difference between hedged and unhedged funds?

 Currency hedging can help reduce the effect of exchange rate fluctuations on international investments.
 If you invest in international ETFs, choosing a fund that uses hedging can help to protect you against the downside of currency fluctuations, but it also means you may not benefit from situations in which a currency fluctuation would have actually been a good thing for your investment.
 Choosing an unhedged ETF can allow you to gain from beneficial currency changes, but you also carry the risk of the negative effects of currency price changes.

 So, which approach could be best?
 Here’s a guide to both types of funds.

 Hedged investments – what are they and who are they good for?